wzqcongcong/AtAutoCompletion/README.md

 ## @AutoCompletion ##

-Xcode plugin for fixing bug (maybe not ~) in Xcode 6: if you input @, auto completion not work.
+Xcode plugin for fixing bug in Xcode 6: if you input "@", auto completion does not work, you still need to press "ESC" to show the auto completion list.

-But it really works in Xcode 5 --!
+Xcode 5 did not have this problem :(

 ![@AutoCompletion](screenshot/screenshot.png)